Renderers#

 Parameters:

-Return the registered renderer for the page or PageRenderer.
+Return the registered renderer for a page or section.
+Fall back to the default renderers: PageRenderer or SectionRenderer.

 Parameters:

-page (Page) – page instance to be rendered
+obj (Page or Section) – page or section instance to be rendered

 Returns: